Respiratory Care A.S. Degree Program

 Respiratory Care is a therapeutic discipline dealing with the assessment, diagnosis, treatment, education

-Students of the Respiratory Care A.S. degree program will be exposed to and will be expected to perform in all areas within the hospital setting as they train to work as a respiratory therapist.
+Students in the Respiratory Care A.S. degree program will be exposed to and will be expected to perform in all areas within the hospital setting as they train to work as a respiratory therapist.
 Emphasis is placed on acute and critical care.
-Learn more about the program's application process and June 1 annual application deadline.
+Learn more about the program's application process and June 15th annual application deadline.

 Respiratory Care A.S.
 Information